HrishavBakulBarua/Cycle-HDR/README.md

 ![My Image](assets/heuristic-loss.png)

-Depiction of the heuristic-based loss Lheu.
+Depiction of the heuristic-based loss *L<sub>heu<sub>*.
 The system outputs the the pixel for the detected artifacts, overexposed pixels, and underexposed pixels.
 ![My Image](assets/cyc-loss.png)

 Depiction of the cycle consistency loss *L<sub>cyc<sub>* using an